 Step 1 - Sew Seams

 Finish hems and seams in the region where elastic is required.

 Measure the required elastic to finish the opening.
 Fold the elastic into quarters and mark with a marking pen.
 Mark the area where the elastic will be stitched in quarters as well.

 Step 3 - Pin

 Pin the elastic to the marked area on the fabric.
-Match the pins or marks at the quarter intervals.
-Usually the elastic will be shorter than the opening so will be stretch between the marks.
+Match the pins or marks at quarter intervals.
+Usually, the elastic will be shorter than the opening, so will stretch between the marks.

 Step 5 - Finishing